VinitKumar01/2025-Daily-Code-Logs/README.md

 5-7-2025 || Almost wrapped truckspark project website by setting up and configuring everything on server.

 6-7-2025 || Added google ads to truckspark project and also made some changes.

+7-7-2025 || Fixed redis caching for truckspark project website, also learnt basics of ERC and ECS in aws.